• Skip to primary navigation

 Instructions

-4. For oil-free cooking add the diced onion to a large preheated skillet on medium to medium-low and cook stirring frequently until translucent, lowering the heat if needed so they don’t burn.
+4. Add the diced onion to a large preheated skillet on medium to medium-low and cook, stirring frequently until translucent, lowering the heat if needed so they don’t burn.
+For oil-free cooking, add a tablespoon of water at a time if the onions start to stick and deglaze the pan.

 Notes